GTX56O/entry-phone3.0/README.md

 nfc cards
-power supply (5v for raspberry and arduino, 12v or 24v for our actuators) electromages to our small gate the housing of our intercom - raspberry pi (for example, printed on a 3D printer) Housing for the gate mechanism
+power supply (5v for raspberry and arduino, 12v or 24v for our actuators) electromages to our small gate the housing of our intercom - raspberry pi (for example, printed on a 3D printer Housing for the gate mechanism
 4 5v relays
 2 5v direction changers (double relays for one coil) cables

-# entry-phone3.0